-- LinkedIn: MBA The business- and employment-oriented social networking site has job listings for candidates in the United States with an MBA.
+- LinkedIn This business and employment-oriented social networking site maintains job listings for U.S. candidates with an MBA.

-- HeadHunter.com Career site specializing in matching qualified candidates with management and executive level positions.
+- HeadHunter This career website helps match qualified candidates with management and executive positions.

-- VentureLoop List of current job opportunities for startups across all sectors, from healthcare to finance.
+- VentureLoop This website provides a list of current job opportunities for startups in various fields, such as healthcare and finance.

-- MBACareers Founded in 1998, MBACareers connects MBA candidates and new graduates with professional opportunities.
+- MBACareers Founded in 1998, this website connects MBA candidates and recent graduates with professional opportunities.

-- Monster: MBA Features job listings for MBA graduates from around the world and career services.
+- Monster This site features career services and job listings for MBA graduates from around the world.

-- US News & World Report: MBA Admissions Provides insight on business trends, tips, and what to avoid when it comes to the daunting MBA admissions process.
+- U.S. News & World Report – MBA Admissions This website provides insights on business trends and the MBA admissions process.

-- Financial Times: MBA Blog Includes blog posts from MBA students and alumni sharing their experiences from around the world.
+- Financial Times – MBA Blog This blog features posts from MBA students and alumni from around the world, sharing their experiences.

-- Tuck 360 Home of the first MBA program in the U.S., Tuck at Dartmouth College continues to inspire with insights from both student and faculty.
+- Tuck 360 Home to the country’s first MBA program, Tuck at Dartmouth College provides insights from its students and faculty.

-- Berkeley-Haas: The Berkeley MBA Blog Updated by the Berkeley-Haas School of Business, this academic blog includes admission tips, career inspiration, and an inside-look at Berkeley’s MBA program.
+- Berkeley-Haas – The Berkeley MBA Blog The Berkeley-Haas School of Business maintains this academic blog, which includes admission tips, career inspiration, and an inside look at Berkeley’s MBA program.

-- Yale: MBA Blog Yale School of Management posts about the MBA application process, school projects, and alumni.
+- Yale School of Management – MBA Blog This site contains posts about the MBA application process, school projects, and alumni.

-- Association of MBAs A professional membership association based in England that connects MBA students, MBA graduates, accredited business schools, and MBA employers throughout the world.
+- Association of MBAs This professional membership association — based in England — connects MBA students, MBA graduates, accredited business schools, and employers of MBA graduates around the world.

-- National Association of Women MBAs NAWMBA is dedicated to propelling women into leadership roles and enhancing diversity in the workforce worldwide.
+- National Association of Women MBAs NAWMBA is dedicated to helping women achieve leadership roles and enhancing diversity in the global workforce.

-- National Black MBA Association Established in 1970, NBMBAA is dedicated to developing partnerships that result in the creation of opportunities for the African-American community.
+- National Black MBA Association Established in 1970, NBMBAA develops partnerships that result in the creation of opportunities for the African-American community.

-- National Society of Hispanic MBAs Established in 1988, NSHMBA is dedicated to increasing the number of Hispanics graduating with MBA degrees.
+- Prospanica Established in 1988 as the National Society of Hispanic MBAs, Prospanica works to increase the number of Hispanic students graduating with MBA degrees.

-- Executive MBA Council An academic association representing the Executive MBA (EMBA) industry and working to advance the cause of EMBA programs.
+- Executive MBA Council This academic association represents the executive MBA industry and works to advance executive MBA programs.

-- MBA Career Services & Employer Alliance A global alliance dedicated to the support and development of individuals in the MBA career management and employment professions.
+- MBA Career Services & Employer Alliance This global alliance is dedicated to the support and development of individuals in the MBA career management and employment professions.